 He kept looking at it from all different angles, even upside down.

-Even though the Tester says it is, they didn’t buy it.
-(I don’t even know if the customers knew what it really was.)
+Even though the tester said it was, they didn’t buy it (I don’t even know if the customers knew what it really was).
 Shocking!

 Fake?
 Yes!
 Fooling?
 Yes!

 Moissanite is actually a natural, genuine stone that is so rare in nature that only a few small pieces exist.
 First discovered in canyon Diablo in a meteorite in 1893 by one Dr. Henri Moissan, who at the time mistook the stone for diamond.
 It was found later to be a new mineral similar to diamond, but at the same time, drastically different in many, many ways.

 Let’s get a couple of things straight about moissanite…